 - C. Ulster County hereby adopts the New York State antidegradation policy on the Hudson River, whether or not it is currently implemented by DEC.
 Water quality in the Hudson River shall be maintained and protected unless the proponent of any activity that would lower water quality shows after an analysis of alternatives that such lowering of water quality is necessary to accommodate significant social or economic development in the affected area.
 The analysis of alternatives shall evaluate a range of practicable alternatives that would prevent or lessen the degradation associated with the proposed activity.
 (DEC Organization and Delegation Memorandum 85-40; 40 CFR § 131.12). - D. Any activity under this section shall achieve the highest statutory and regulatory requirements for all new and existing point sources and all cost-effective and reasonable best management practices for nonpoint source control.
-No such activity may result in a loss of a recognized use for the Hudson River or any violation of applicable water quality standards. - E. "Lowering of water quality" shall mean any increase in the water column of the Hudson River within Ulster County of any non-water substance, heat or radioactivity, or removal or degradation of physical components of the River or habitat or biota that are part of the River ecosystem, including increased mortality or morbidity to fish or other aquatic life, effected directly or indirectly by the proposed activity, or substantially threatened by the proposed activity.
+No such activity may result in a loss of a recognized use for the Hudson River or any violation of applicable water quality standards. - E. "Lowering of water quality" shall mean any increase in the water column of the Hudson River within Ulster County of any non-water substance, heat or radioactivity, or removal or degradation of physical components of the River or habitat or biota that are part of the River ecosystem, including increased mortality or morbidity to fish or other aquatic life, effected directly or indirectly by the proposed activity, or substantially threatened by the proposed activity. - F. "Significant social or economic development" shall mean the development of workforce or affordable housing, or development or expansion of a mixed use hamlet, village or city pursuant to a local comprehensive plan, or ecological restoration activities on or adjacent to the Hudson River or a tributary (including removal of non-native species).
+It does not ordinarily include private commercial activities.

-A Local Law Providing For The Protection And Restoration Of The Hudson River, Also Known As Mahicannituck, And For The Rights Of The Residents Of Ulster County And The River To Clean Water And A Healthy And Productive Ecosystem
+A Local Law Providing For The Protection And Restoration Of The Hudson River, Also Formerly Known As Mahicannituck, And For The Rights Of The Residents Of Ulster County And The River To Clean Water And A Healthy And Productive Ecosystem